hazelwiss/strp/README.md

 Supports parsing primitives from hexadecimal or binary values.

-The macros put high emphasis on deducing types, meaning you rarely need to specify the type yourself unless you want to enforce a specific type, or there's missing context.
+The `try_parse`, `parse`, `try_scan` and `scan` macros put high emphasis on deducing types, meaning you rarely need to specify the type yourself unless you want to enforce a specific type, or there's missing context.

 ## Basic `parse` and `try_parse` usage